division of property of separated de facto couples

 - you and your de facto partner have a child; or

-- one of you has made a substantial contribution to the property of the relationship or has the care and control of a child of the other party and the failure to make any Order would result in serious injustice.
+- one of you has made a substantial contribution to the property of the relationship or has the care and control of a child of the other party, and the failure to make any Order would result in serious injustice.

 An Application must be filed within two years of the day on which you ceased to live together.
-If two years has passed, in limited circumstances, the Court may grant special leave to file an Application out of time.
+If two years have passed, in limited circumstances, the Court may grant special leave to file an Application out of time.